Karigrunewald101/publications/README.md

 These files contain scripts i wrote for scientific publications.
+These scripts are written for people without any bioinformatics knowledge who are interested in the results and might be interested in the packages i used.

 RNAseq_IKZFAraC.rmd: